Planned C-Section- What you need to know!

 Soon, your anesthesia will begin to wear off, and you’ll start to feel sensation returning to your toes.
 Women are usually moved from the surgery room to a recovery room (not yet your hospital room) at this time, so a nurse can tend to you as your anesthesia wears off.
 As the effects of the anesthesia wane, you may begin to start feeling discomfort around your incision.
 Medication can be administered to manage this pain, so don’t be afraid to ask your nurse for information on pain-relief options.
 Generally, once you can wiggle your toes, a nurse will allow your spouse to visit with you and may allow you to hold and/or nurse your newborn.

 For many years, mothers have complained that they were unable to breastfeed immediately after delivering via C-section.
 In years past, newborns were sometimes given bottles before being introduced to the breast, which left mothers feeling they were denied that first bonding moment.
 (Once the baby is out of her alert phase, she may become uninterested in nursing, which makes getting started that much more difficult.)

-Within 24 hours of the delivery, your catheter and IV will be removed and you’ll be helped out of bed so you can walk and move around.
+Within 24 hours of the delivery, your catheter and IV will be removed, and you’ll be helped out of bed so you can walk and move around.
 This is vital to get your circulation going and decrease your risk of blood clots.
 Though it will be difficult initially, standing and walking will actually help you to heal more rapidly.
-Depending on your rate of recovery, your nurse may also allow you to take a shower (with a “chaperone”) once you are able to move around and if your incision is healing properly.
+Depending on your rate of recovery, your nurse may also allow you to take a shower (with a “chaperone”) once you are able to move around, and if your incision is healing correctly.